 Tools and techniques which can be used to help leaders track progress towards goals include, amongst others:

 Personal relationships are important here too.
-As leader you must keep a lookout for people who are blocking or resisting change and take corrective action.
+As a leader, you must keep a lookout for people who are blocking or resisting change and take corrective action.

 Photo credit: Ron Mader.